 Stephen hosted the weekly radio program, "Musical Stages," on KXPR from 1984-2008, and is author of The Annotated Tales of Edgar Allan Poe (Doubleday) and a series of seven theater books for Heinemann Books.
 He was founding editor of Stage Directions magazine and currently is a contributing writer.
-He has served on the board and as Vice President for Public Relations of the American Association of Community Theatre, which represents theaters across the country and abroad.
+He has served on the board and as Vice President for Public Relations of the American Association of Community Theatre.
 He has taught research writing and American musical theatre for California State University, Sacramento; literature and writing at UC Davis; and literature and media studies at American River College.

-He has led seminars in theater and literature for Elderhostel, and provided pre-performance lectures for the Mondavi Center for the Arts at UC Davis.
-Since 1992 he has produced and hosted a fundraising concert for Citizens Who Care, a Yolo County organization providing respite services those who care for the frail elderly.
+Stephen has led seminars in theater and literature for Elderhostel, and provided pre-performance lectures for the Mondavi Center for the Arts at UC Davis.
+For 20+ years, he produced and hosted a fundraising concert for Citizens Who Care, a Yolo County organization providing respite services those who care for the frail elderly.

 He is a member of the American Association of Community Theatre and the Association for Recorded Sound Collections.